AmbireTech/adex-protocol/README.md

 While from a scalability perspective, real-time bidding can be implemented using off-chain scaling solutions such as OCEAN and state channels, the privacy tradeoff is too big.

 However, multiple bids may be delivered at the same time in the same ad slot, with the targeting decision happening in the user's browser (see ["Privacy of the end-user"](#privacy-of-the-end-user)), so the benefits of targeting are still there.
+This is somewhat similar to the ad tech concept of Header Bidding, which is a technique that shift bid processing/selection to the browser.

 ### Bid provisioning